 Even after you’ve gone home from the doctor, you’re still on the clock when it comes to watching out for your own health.
 The unfortunate reality of many major, and even minor injuries that come out of car accidents is that they can often take hours, days, or even weeks to appear.
 During the first few days after your accident, as well as you continue to recover, it’s essential to keep a close eye on any discomfort or developing symptoms you may have and continue to seek medical care accordingly.
 As a general rule of thumb, you’ll want to keep your doctor updated on your progress as much as needed, but should you develop any of the following, get medical help immediately:

 - Contorted back or neck

 - Disrupted sleep

 - Blurred vision

 - Difficulty focusing, etc.

 Seek Legal Help

 The road to recovery is often long and, unfortunately, more complicated than Albertans deserve.
 At James H. Brown and Associates, we’re proud to partner with you to make sure you have the help you need when it matters most.
 Our team believes that, regardless of the cause of the accident or who is at fault, accident victims deserve to know their rights and options and that you have the legal support you can count on.
-Our trusted team of injury lawyers have over 250 years of combined experience and is always here to make sure you have peace of mind and support.
+Our trusted team of injury lawyers have 250 years of combined experience injury law and is always here to make sure you have peace of mind and support.